 Select RMI Projects

-- Composite Auto Manufacturing Initiative—The project will examine the current status of composites manufacturing for the U.S. automotive industry, looking for opportunities for collaboration among automakers, and with suppliers, researchers, and policy makers in order to address barriers and accelerate implementation.
+- Composite Auto Manufacturing Initiative—helped to develop and execute workshops focused on composites manufacturing for the U.S. automotive industry.
+Participants discussed collaboration opportunities among automakers, suppliers, researchers, and policy makers in order to address barriers and accelerate implementation.

 - Master of Science Mechanical Engineering, Colorado State University, 2010

 - Bachelor of Science Mechanical Engineering, University of New Mexico, 2008